Austio/learning/Search/ai-powered-search/ai-powered-search.md

  - Using Boosting, Filtering and Minimum Match really help make results better
  - Think of filtering and searching as different things.
  - Create domain and user specific relevance functions in order to optimize relevance.

+### CP4 Crowdsourcing Relevance

+ - Content: Web pages, searchable results.
+They have fields, relevance
+   - Content based leverage attributes in documents but don't understand users
+ - Signal: How users engage with the content
+   - Signal based create self reinforcing loops, where they interact with what they have interacted with